 by Jessica Britt

 Ever since I was a child, I have been raised with pets around me.
-To be honest, I can’t imagine how it’s living without cats or dogs.
+To be honest, I can’t imagine how living without cats or dogs is.
 They are a part of my life and it would be so strange not to hear a bark or a meow.
 Even at 3 o’clock in the morning! ;)

 We grew up together, and I was curious to find out as much as possible about the cat’s behavior.
 That’s the only way I could understand the things my kitty was doing.

 1. They like to show their love through...

 Bites?
 Oh, yes.
 When your cat bites you while playing, they actually show you love and affection.
 This type of bite is very different from those caused by fear or defense mechanisms that result into injury.
 “Love” bites are a funny and strange behavior of adorable cats.